Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Comparative Analyses, Mix and Match, and Extensions

 Table~\ref{table:comp_2} presents the percentage coverage, MRT, and ART obtained by MCLP, MMRT, and MART.
-Analogously to the previous table, the green colored cells indicate the objective obtained by each formulation.
-It can be observed that each formulation outperforms the other two with respect to the metric modeled in its corresponding objective function.
+Analogously to the previous table, the gray cells indicate the objective value obtained by each formulation.
+It can be observed that each formulation outperforms the other two with respect to the metric considered in its corresponding objective function.
 MCLP provides the theoretical maximum percent coverage achievable by a constellation.
-Specifically, MCLP obtains \SI{78.04}{\%} percentage coverage while MMRT and MART have \SI{68.98}{\%} and \SI{75.26}{\%}, respectively.
-Similarly, MMRT and MART obtain the theoretical minimum MRT and ART, respectively.
-More precisely, MMRT has an MRT of \SI{15}{min}, while MCLP and MART have MRTs of \SI{30}{min} and \SI{25}{min}, respectively.
-Furthermore, MART has an ART of \SI{6.96}{min}, the lowest compared against the \SI{11.66}{min} and \SI{9.96}{min} obtained by MCLP and MMRT formulations, respectively.
-The results presented in this Table enable us to conclude that even though the number of satellites in the constellation is the same, their orbital distribution directly influences the discontinuous coverage metrics.
-In addition, the results help visualize the independence between the discontinuous coverage metrics, specifically, that improving one metric does not imply improving the remaining ones.
-Lastly, it is critical to remark how the MMRT sacrifices percentage coverage by breaking the coverage timeline, aiming to reduce the length of the coverage gaps.
+Specifically, MCLP obtains \SI{80.86}{\%} percentage coverage while MMRT and MART have \SI{78.07}{\%} and \SI{80.02}{\%}, respectively.
+Similarly, MMRT and MART obtain the minimum MRT and ART, respectively.
+More precisely, MMRT has an MRT of \SI{22}{min}, while MCLP and MART have MRTs of \SI{52}{min} and \SI{44}{min}, respectively.
+Furthermore, MART has an ART of \SI{12.43}{min}, the lowest compared to the \SI{18.26}{min} and \SI{14.95}{min} obtained by the MCLP and MMRT formulations, respectively.
+The results presented in this table enable us to conclude that given a fixed number of satellites in the constellation, improving one of the discontinuous coverage's figures of merit does not imply an improvement in the other figures of merit.
+Thus indicating that there is necessarily no one configuration that is best in all metrics.
+For instance, it is clear how MMRT sacrifices percentage coverage by breaking the coverage timeline, aiming to reduce the duration of the coverage gaps.